 Knowledge of basic quantum mechanics will be assumed.
 However, an additional lecture can be arranged for students who do not have the necessary background in quantum mechanics.
 Elementary knowledge of Probability Theory, Vector Spaces and Linear Algebra will be useful.

 I would strongly advise you to read the following notes on some fundamentals of Quantum Mechanics:

-The following book and lecture notes provide some interesting and relevant introductory reading material.
+The following books and lecture notes provide some interesting and relevant reading material.